araabe2/Google-Data-Analytics-Certificate-Case-Study-Bellabeat/6 Phases.md

 - Data storage: The data is stored as a **CSV**.
 - Potential issues with the data:
   - Data columns are not labelled properly.
 From [the full research paper](https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2022.863544/full) and table 2, the columns have been matched to their values.
+  - Column Values do not match supposed measurements
+  - Employment Status does not match the expected factor count given in the article, and must be thrown out.
+  - No explanation for the different values of "Ethnicity" are given.
   -
+  -
+  - Questions Starting with "INT" are out of 7 points, rather than out of 5 points like all other questions
+  - Question SI5 is the only question phrased negatively.
 - Licensing: CC 4.0: International

 Dataset: https://www.kaggle.com/datasets/nithilaa/fitness-analysis
 - Description: Exercise habits of 545 acquaintances